Restart a Heart

 How to teach CPR

-Teaching your Secondary School Pupils CPR
+Teaching your secondary school pupils CPR

 Resuscitation Council UK’s lesson plan will help you ensure your students have the confidence and skill to identify a cardiac arrest and attempt to save a life with skills in cardiopulmonary resuscitation and defibrillation.